 On this page

-Understanding your vision condition and how to best use any of your remaining vision, can help you feel confident and enable you to live more independently.
-That’s why we’re committed to helping you learn strategies, discover new technology, get support, and take advantage of products designed to help you thrive.
+Understanding your vision condition and how to best use your vision, can help you feel confident and enable you to live more independently.
+That’s why we’re committed to helping you learn strategies, discover new technology, get support, and take advantage of products designed to help you.

-Our team of experts is here to help, and can work with you to develop tailored techniques and routines giving you the power to live life on your terms.
+Our team of experts is here to help, and can work with you to develop tailored techniques and routines giving you support to live life on your terms.

 What is low vision?

 Vision loss is different for everyone.
 But low vision is usually defined by:

 - Low vision that cannot be corrected to normal vision by regular spectacles, contact lenses, laser, medical treatment or surgery

 - Vision loss severe enough to put someone at risk

 Low Vision in Australia is considered to be less than 6/12 (best corrected vision) which is less than legal driving limit.